Ford joins competitors in growing car-sharing field

 Like Getaround and easyCar Club, RelayRides connects vehicle owners with other consumers looking for short-term rentals in what is called peer-to-peer sharing.
 Individuals typically connect via mobile apps on smartphones.

-Several European automakers operate or have an interest in car-sharing firms, including Daimler AG’s (DAIGn.DE) car2go, BMW AG’s (BMWG.DE) DriveNow and Volkswagen AG’s (VOWG_p.DE) Quicar and Greenwheels.
+Several European automakers operate or have an interest in car-sharing firms, including Daimler AG’s car2go, BMW AG’s DriveNow and Volkswagen AG’s Quicar and Greenwheels.

 Founded in 2008, Car2go, with more than 1 million members worldwide, also has operations in several U.S. cities.

-Unlike peer-to-peer sharing services, the automakers’ ventures maintain their own on-demand rental fleets, as does Zipcar, a U.S. ride-sharing company that was acquired in 2013 by rental-car company Avis Budget Group Inc (CAR.O).
+Unlike peer-to-peer sharing services, the automakers’ ventures maintain their own on-demand rental fleets, as does Zipcar, a U.S. ride-sharing company that was acquired in 2013 by rental-car company Avis Budget Group Inc.

 Ford’s new pilot programs with Getaround and easyCar Club will enable owners of vehicles financed by Ford Motor Credit Co to rent their cars to prescreened clients.
 The U.S. pilot is being launched in three California cities - San Francisco, Oakland and Berkeley - as well as Chicago, Washington and Portland.